Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Abstract

 \section{Abstract}

-In a regular open set detection problem, samples of \textit{known classes} (also called \textit{closed set classes}) are used to train a special classifier.
-In testing, the classifier should (1) classify the test samples of known classes to their respective classes and also (2) detect samples that do not belong to any of the known classes (i.e., they belong to some \textit{unknown} or \textit{open set classes}).
-This paper studies the problem of \textit{zero-shot open set detection}, which still performs the same two tasks in testing but has no training except using the given known class names.
-This paper proposes a novel and yet simple method (called ZO-CLIP) to solve the problem.
-ZO-CLIP builds on top of the recent advances in zero-shot classification through multi-modal representation learning.
-It first extends the pretrained language-vision model CLIP by training a text-based image description generator on top of CLIP.
-In testing, it uses the extended model to generate some candidate unknown class names for each test sample and computes a confidence score based on both the known class names and candidate unknown class names for zero-shot open set detection.
-Experimental results on 5 benchmark datasets for open set detection confirm that ZO-CLIP outperforms the baselines by a large margin.
+In an out-of-distribution (OOD) detection problem, samples of \textit{known classes} (also called \textit{in-distribution} \textit{classes}) are used to train a special classifier.
+In testing, the classifier can (1) classify the test samples of known classes to their respective classes and also (2) detect samples that do not belong to any of the known classes (i.e., they belong to some \textit{unknown} or OOD \textit{classes}).
+This paper studies the problem of \textit{zero-shot out-of-distribution} (OOD) \textit{detection}, which still performs the same two tasks in testing but has no training except using the given known class names.
+This paper proposes a novel and yet simple method (called ZOC) to solve the problem.
+ZOC builds on top of the recent advances in zero-shot classification through multi-modal representation learning.
+It first extends the pre-trained language-vision model CLIP by training a text-based image description generator on top of CLIP.
+In testing, it uses the extended model to generate candidate unknown class names for each test sample and computes a confidence score based on both the known class names and candidate unknown class names for zero-shot OOD detection.
+Experimental results on 5 benchmark datasets for OOD detection demonstrate that ZOC outperforms the baselines by a large margin.